DB2

 GROUP BY product_name, supplier, store

 INNER JOIN is a powerful SQL operation for combining data from multiple tables based on specified conditions.
 It forms the backbone of relational databases, enabling efficient data retrieval and analysis.
-Mastering INNER JOIN is crucial for anyone working with databases and SQL queries.
 Mastering INNER JOINs empowers you to delve deeper into your database, uncovering valuable insights and forging connections that bring your data to life.
 So, unleash your inner data detective and start querying with confidence!

 Admin